RebeccaStevens/oxide-Plugin-AutoCode/README.md

 *You* refers to the player running the command.

-- `/code 1234` - Sets your code to 1234.
+- `code 1234` - Sets your auto-code to 1234.
-- `/code pick` - Opens the code lock input for you to enter a code.
+- `code pick` - Opens the code lock interface for you to set your auto-code.
-- `/code random` - Sets your code to a random code.
+- `code random` - Sets your auto-code to a random code.
-- `/code remove` - Removes your set code (and guest code).
+- `code remove` - Removes your set auto-code (and guest auto-code).

 The core commands are also avalibale in a guest code version. e.g.

-- `/code guest 5678` - Sets your guest code to 5678.
+- `code guest 5678` - Sets your guest code to 5678.

 ### Other Commands

-- `/code quiet` - Toggle quiet mode.
-In this mode less messages will be displayed and your code will be hidden.
+- `code quiet` - Toggle quiet mode.
+In this mode less messages will be displayed and your auto-code will be hidden.

 ## Console Commands